 How do you regain motivation and CP in Pokémon Go?

 You can feed any Pokémon on the same team, including your own, a berry to regain motivation and CP.
 Nanab Berry, Pinab Berry, and Razz Berry all return the same amount of motivation and CP, while the new Golden Razz Berry returns full motivation and CP.

 So, yeah, finally a use for Nanab Berry!

-The amount the the berries return isn't static, though.
+The amount of motivation returned by berries decelerates rapidly, though.
 It gets reduced the faster and more frequently you feed the Pokémon, and you can only feed a limit of 10 berries to 10 Pokémon every 30 minutes.